Krishna050305/skillsphere./README.md

 ---

 <div align="center">
-<sub>Built by a second-year CS student at PICT, Pune · Nayoda Internship 2026</sub>
+<sub>Built by a third-year IT student at PICT, Pune · Nayoda Internship 2026</sub>
 </div>